Why Is Anxiety Worse During Menopause?

 While there are many methods of management for anxiety, there may come a time when menopausal anxiety becomes too severe to be controlled with regular self-care.
 In this case, it’s crucial for you to get the proper help so your anxiety doesn’t become too much to bear.

-Take care of yourself, and seek help from a medical professional.
+Take care of yourself, and seek help from a medical professional for menopause anxiety treatment.
 A therapist can help you work through your menopausal anxiety, and a medical professional can help as well.
 If indicated by your doctor, medication can be a solution to severe, pervasive anxiety.

 If your anxiety doesn’t respond to any of your self-help measures and is taking a severe toll on your wellbeing, there are a number of effective anti-anxiety medications that can help you reclaim your life.
 It’s important to know that prescriptions are not a “one size fits all” solution.
 Not every medication works for every person, and each has its individual side effects.
 Your doctor can help you find the one that works best for you.